martinmunillas/react-typescript-ssr-boilerplate/Readme.md

 # React-Typescript-SSR-Boilerplate
-Just clone and have a fast launch
+A react project with ssr and typescript to clone and have a fast launch🚀

 ## Stack
 Tyescript, React, ApolloClient, Docker, Jest, Cypress